By

 when I’m not around.”

 The woman smiled and nodded.
 The Doctor smiled, too.
-He stood back as
+He

-greater light.
+source of the greater light.

 He looked out of the window.
 The moonlit night had turned in the past

-few hours into a clouded over one, and the clouds carried snow.
+few hours into a clouded over one and the clouds carried snow.
 He smiled.

 He had planned one more trick in the morning.
 A bit of atmospheric excitation